AbisoyeAkinloye/ROS-100-Days-Coding-Challenge/Week 3/03. Nodes/ros2_ws/src/ros2_cpp/README.md

 The first line initializes the ros client node with the argument in the `main` function parameter.

-Smart pointer `std::make_shared` is used to dynamically allocate memory and its automatically destroy it when the variable is out of scope.
+Smart pointer `std::make_shared` is used to dynamically allocate memory and it will automatically destroy it when the variable is out of scope.

 * Goto `CmakeLists.txt` then create C++ executable and install it.